ncovercash/MaterializeBot/README.md

 :1 - `echo "" > logs/bot.log` - empty the log file
 :3 - `brew services...` - using homebrew, start or restart the selenium server.
 This needs to be adapted for non-macOS environments
-:5-9 - start the bot's threads in order, with 2s delay between each
+:5-9 - start the bot's threads in order, all asynchronously, and all logging to logs/bot.log, with 2s delay between each
 :11 - `trap ctrl_c INT` - trap ^C and run the ctrl_c function
 :13 - `function ctrl_c() {` define ctrl_c function
 :14 - `kill -2 -$PGID` - kill the php scripts with ^C